 Exclusive Retailer - The retailer mentioned on the release as exclusive.

 4.6.3.
 You must edit each release if one label is being represented by two or more label pages.
 Make sure your edits are correct and reflect what is printed on the release.
 Never swap about the suffixes, once a label or company is designated a numerical suffix, they must remain with that suffix.
 The suffix has no relation to popularity or historical order.
-If in doubt, ask in the adding and updating forum.
+If in doubt, ask in the database forum.

 4.7.1.
-The catalog number is usually the most prominent number printed on the release - often on the spine, on the back cover, and on the label etc. The catalog number should be entered directly as it appears on a release - it shouldn't be altered for conformity with other catalog numbers listed on the label page.
+The catalog number is usually the most prominent number printed on the release - often on the spine, on the back cover and on the label, etc. The catalog number should be entered directly as it appears on a release - it shouldn't be altered for conformity with other catalog numbers listed on the label page.

 4.7.2.
 A catalog number is required for every label entered.
 Where no catalog number exists, you must enter "none" into the catalog number field (note the lower case n).
 For other companies on the release, leave the catalog number field blank, unless there is a sequential identifying number that relates directly to the company.

 4.7.3.
-If the catalog number appears in different formats on the release (for example "ABC-001" and "abc1"), or there are two or more catalog numbers, enter all the versions of the catalog number in separate catalog number fields.
+If the catalog number appears in different formats on the release (for example, "ABC-001" and "abc1"), or there are two or more catalog numbers, enter all the versions of the catalog number in separate catalog number fields.
 To do this, click the [+] button to add extra label / catalog number rows.
 You must always enter the label as well.
 Any variation in the catalog number can be entered as an additional number, including capitalization variations.
 However, the variations are only required to be entered if they would produce a new shadow catalog number.